sushruth31/blackjack-rust/README.md

 ## Tests

-`cargo test` — 68 tests, all green, ~1700 lines of source including them.
+`cargo test` — 69 tests, all green, ~1800 lines of source including them.

 - `src/hand.rs` — 13 tests on soft/hard totals: multiple aces, a soft total
   hardening on the next card, three-card 21 not counting as a natural.
 - `src/rules.rs` — 13 tests on dealer policy (S17 vs H17, and H17 not applying
   to a hard 17 that contains an ace), on the player-busts-first ordering, and on 3:2 rounding.
-- `src/table.rs` — 17 tests on the round machine: a wager is deducted exactly once, acting out of turn is refused, leaving on your own turn does not deadlock the table, and 500 consecutive rounds always reach settlement.
+- `src/table.rs` — 18 tests on the round machine: a wager is deducted exactly once, acting out of turn is refused, neither leaving on your own turn nor disconnecting before you bet can wedge the table, and 500 consecutive rounds each reopen betting and settle — the loop counts them and asserts the count, so it cannot pass by stopping early.
 - `src/card.rs`, `src/protocol.rs`, `src/config.rs` — 21 tests on shoe
   composition and shuffle fairness, command parsing, and configuration that fails loudly with the offending variable named.